Yashingle24/Data-Analytics-Portfolio/Cyclistic-Case-Study/SQL/README.md

 2. Use analysis_queries.sql to generate insights.

 ## ⚠ *Database Used*
-- The queries were tested on *MySQL/PostgreSQL*.
+- The queries were tested on *PostgreSQL*.
 - Some syntax may require adjustments for different SQL dialects.